Non-locally discrete actions on the circle with at most $N$ fixed points: Preliminaries

 \subsection{Semi-conjugacy of group actions on the circle}

-The classical notion of semi-conjugacy in dynamical systems can be slightly extended to get an equivalence relation on group actions on the line and the circle.
+A group action on a topological space $X$ is semi-conjugate to an action of the group on a topological space $Y$ if there exists a continuous equivariant map from $X$ to $Y$.
+This classical notion of semi-conjugacy in dynamical systems can be slightly modified to get an equivalence relation on group actions on the line and the circle.
 For a detailed discussion, we refer to the monograph by Kim, Koberda, and Mj \cite{Kim-Koberda-Mj}, from which we borrow some terminology.